Decay Without Mourning | Future Thinking Heritage Practices

 If current important protections for biodiversity are implemented at the expense of local cultural perspectives, are there alternative mechanisms that can be more inclusive of these various indigenous ‘ways of knowing’? – Leif Petersen

-To make visible indigenous counter-narratives about what collections, heritage and institutions are – Naine Terena
+To make visible indigenous counter-narratives about what collections, heritage and institutions are – Naine Terena (researcher of the Decay project from 2022 to 2023).

 In Japan, several areas where heritage sites are actively developed for economic revitalisation, local populations will decline by a third in the next 10-15 years, leading to disintegrating bonds between material heritage and the communities responsible for its maintenance.
-How can a society prepare for heritage decay resulting from abandonment? – Kati Lindstrom
+How can a society prepare for heritage decay resulting from abandonment? – Kati Lindström